r4ch45/charterful/notebooks/markdown/2-how-efficient-are-gas-fired-powerstations.md

 It looks like there are some blips in differences between Energy and Volume*CV, across multiple sites, interesting!
 I wonder which is correct...
+It doesn't seem to be limited to a single site.

 ```python